Teodoro Escanilla: Career

-Teodoro Escanilla was a well known human rights leader in the Sorsogon province.
+Teodoro Escanilla was a well-known human rights leader in the Sorsogon province.
 He was the spokesperson for the human rights group Karapatan, Sorsogon.
-He was also a chairmen of the local Anakpawis political party, which is a party affiliated with the Kilusang Mayo Uno union that advocates labor issues on behalf of peasants and workers.
+He was also the chair of the local Anakpawis political party, which is a party affiliated with the Kilusang Mayo Uno union that advocates labor issues on behalf of peasants and workers.

 In addition, Tio Todoy was a block timer for Radio dzMS in Sorsogon City for about 10 years before his death.
-He used his show "Pamana ng Lahi" to criticize the military and bring public attention to human rights abuses.
-Sympathizers had warned him that he was in the military's "hit list" because of the work he did on his radio show, but Escanilla continued to broadcast his human rights advocacy.
+He used his show Pamana ng Lahi to criticize the military and bring public attention to human rights abuses.
+Sympathizers had warned him that he was on the military's "hit list" because of the work he did on his radio show, but Escanilla continued to broadcast his human rights advocacy.
 In 2014, the military detained a person and offered him money to kill Escanilla, according to those who warned him.

 Death

-Around six men on three motorcycles arrived at Teodoro Escanilla's family compound in the Tadon village, Barcelona town, Sorsogon province shortly before midnight on Wednesday, August 19, 2015, as Escanilla and his wife were entertaining a guest.
+Around six men on three motorcycles arrived at Teodoro Escanilla's family compound in Tadon village, Barcelona town, Sorsogon province, shortly before midnight on Wednesday, August 19, 2015, as Escanilla and his wife were entertaining a guest.
 He went to see what the men wanted and they shot him eight times.
 Five of the shots were from an M-16 rifle and the other three were from a .45 caliber pistol.
 His wife screamed at the attackers but could not identify them.
 Escanilla was rushed to the Sorsogon Medical Mission Group Hospital Health Services Cooperative where he died eight days later.
 The police immediately formed a task force to investigate.

 Teodoro Escanilla was 56-years old at the time he was murdered.
 He was survived by his wife.

 Context

 Reporters Without Borders ranked the Philippines 141 out of 180 for press freedom and among the most dangerous countries for journalists in 2015.
 Over 40 other radio "block timers," or radio hosts who buy time from radio stations, had been killed since 2002 by the time Escanilla was murdered.
-News organizations noted that his murder followed by one day the murder of Gregorio “Loloy” Ybañez, publisher of Kabuhayan News Services.
+News organizations noted that his murder followed by one day the murder of Gregorio "Loloy" Ybañez, publisher of Kabuhayan News Services.
 Beside Ybañez and Escanilla, other journalists killed in 2015 include Cosme Maestrado, August 27, and Jose Bernardo, October 31.